 If you have placed restrictions on installing apps on your iPhone, it would be unable to update apps.
 To turn off restrictions, follow these steps.

 There are instances when the issue results from a minor glitch that can be rectified by pausing and restarting the app download from the home screen.
-Use the steps below to fix the problem.

 Try to see if this method solves the issue; If not, move to the next solution.

 Restarting your device is a simple yet powerful step that solves many iPhone problems.
 Sometimes, your phone needs to reset, and this can fix many issues, including updating apps.
-Restart your iPhone in these easy steps.

 Like it is advised when other apps are having issues, minor glitches with the App Store can be fixed by stopping and restarting the application on your iPhone.
 Here’s how to do it.